-We feel that the field trips are a valuable part of a child's educational growth.
-Our K-5 field trips are aligned to our K-5 curriculum.
-Al field trips will be adequately supervised in accordance with school board policy 121.
-Chaperones must have clearances on file to participate in the field trip.
+We feel that field trips are a valuable part of a child's educational growth.
+Our K-5 field trips are aligned to out K-5 curriculum.
+All field trips will be adequately supervised in accordance with school board policy 121.